-- A. No see-through shirts, blouses, or pants; no clothes that bare the midriff or sides.
+- No see-through shirts, blouses, or pants; no clothes that bare the midriff or sides.
 Sundresses and backless dresses must be worn with jackets.
-No clothing with decals or slogans of unacceptable groups or language that contains and/or refers to suggestive or immoral behavior or profanity, gang activity, alcohol, drugs, or tobacco advertisements will be allowed. - B.No lewd or vulgar sayings on clothing will be allowed.
-Clothing or insignia that could incite ill-feelings and racial problems will not be allowed. - C.No short-shorts or tight shorts are allowed.
+No clothing with decals or slogans of unacceptable groups or language that contains and/or refers to suggestive or immoral behavior or profanity, gang activity, alcohol, drugs, or tobacco advertisements will be allowed - No lewd or vulgar sayings on clothing will be allowed.
+Clothing or insignia that could incite ill-feelings and racial problems will not be allowed - 3.
+No short-shorts or tight shorts are allowed.
 Shorts may be worn if they are not shorter than mid-thigh in length and must be worn at the waist and no holes or mesh leggings above mid-thigh.
-This is applicable to males and females. - D. Dress lengths that expose underclothing when sitting or standing are prohibited.
-Dresses/ Shirts worn over pants must be worn securely above the hips and all belts fastened.
-Pants or shorts below the waist (SAG), suspenders, overalls and pants with snaps unfastened or undergarments visible above the waistband of the pants or shorts will not be allowed.
-This is applicable to males and females.

-- E. Tops, blouses, shirts, and dresses must be at least 2" in width at the shoulders.
-No students will be allowed to wear spaghetti straps, racer backs, sleeveless muscle shirts, tank tops, etc. - F. Proper undergarments must be worn with all clothing. - G. Clothing shall not be so tight or so low cut as to be revealing. - H. Trench coats or any coat below hip length shall not be worn inside buildings. - I. When wearing leggings or jeggings, shirts must be completely untucked and covering the hips.
+This is applicable to males and females - 4.
+Dress lengths that expose underclothing when sitting or standing are prohibited.
+Dresses/ Shirts worn over Pants must be worn securely above the hips and all belts fastened.
+Pants or shorts below the waist (SAG), suspenders, overalls and pants with snaps unfastened or undergarments visible above the waistband of the pants or shorts will not be allowed-applicable to males and females - 5.
+Tops, blouses, shirts, and dresses must be at least 2" in width at the shoulders.
+No students will be allowed to wear spaghetti straps, racer backs, sleeveless muscle shirts, tank tops, etc. - 6.
+Proper undergarments must be worn with all clothing - 7.
+Clothing shall not be so tight or so low cut as to be revealing - 8.
+Trench coats or any coat below hip length shall not be worn inside buildings - 9.
+Shirts must cover the bottom when wearing leggings or jeggings.

 Teachers have the authority to enforce the dress code and send the student to the office.
-The school administration has the final authority to determine inappropriate dress.
-Exceptions may be made by the administration to any of the above when physical or other circumstances is warranted or for certain groups during performance or special activities.
+The administration has the final authority to determine inappropriate dress.
+Exceptions may be made by the administration to any of the above when physical or other circumstances warrant or for certain groups during performance or special activities.
 Nonconformity to the dress code is a Class I Offense.
 After three (3) Class I Offenses, the next Class I will be classified as a Class II Offense.